A crucial trait to reaching financial freedom: The ability to see how all the parts of your financial life fit together.

-Being able to see how today’s decisions affect your future self makes the trade offs clearer and easier to make, because you’re able to see the impact to your balance sheet.
+Having the ability to see how today’s decisions affect your future self makes the trade offs clearer and easier to make.

 What to do if you’re not there yet?